BrandevCode/BrandonChanWebsite/_posts/offline/2020-12-05-What Is The Point Of Exercise.md

 ## Conclusion

-After getting my motivation back I started looking into different <a href="https://thefitness.wiki/getting-started-with-fitness/">websites</a> and apps that would help inspire me to get back into working out.
-I even found an article explaining that exercise can <a href="www.huffingtonpost.ca/dr-james-aw/benefits-of-exercise_b_7796360.html" target="_blank">help us save money</a>.
+I have so much ambition to learn new things.
+Realizing now that exercise is not a waste of time and can change our mindset/mood to aid in learning more effectively has gotten my motivation back.
+I started looking into different <a href="https://thefitness.wiki/getting-started-with-fitness/" target="_blank">websites</a> and apps that would help inspire me to get back into working out.
+I even found an article explaining that exercise can even <a href="www.huffingtonpost.ca/dr-james-aw/benefits-of-exercise_b_7796360.html" target="_blank">help us save money</a>.
 In the end, we all know that exercise is important.
-Letting myself know the reasons why has helped me get back on track and I hope that you will as well.
+Reaffirming that knowledge has helped me get back on track to become the best I can be.

 ## References